SilentCatD/react-state-view-controller/README.md

 ## For other types

-Of course, a view `Controller` is not the only thing that we need to DI in a production app, we have services, repositories, models,... or other types of data.
+Of course, a view `Controller` is not the only thing that we need to DI in typical production app, we also have services, repositories, models,... or other types of data.

-To acommondate these, you can check out the [react-scoped-provider](https://www.npmjs.com/package/react-scoped-provider) library, it is fully compatible with this library, in fact, the `useProvider` hook is just re-import and re-export from it.
+To acommondate these, you can check out the [react-scoped-provider](https://www.npmjs.com/package/react-scoped-provider) library, which is fully compatible with this library, in fact, the `useProvider` hook is just re-import and re-export from it.

 ## Conclusion